simonmichael/hledger/hledger/hledger.m4.md

 though currently rather minimally: some reports show negative numbers in red, and help output uses bold text for emphasis.

-You can override this in the usual ways:
+You can override this in the usual ways.

-- If the `NO_COLOR` environment variable is set, colour will be disabled by default.
+If the `NO_COLOR` environment variable is set, colour will be disabled by default.
-- Use the `--color/--colour` option with a `yes`/`always` value,
-  or `no`/`never`, to force colour on or off.
+Or you can use the `--color/--colour` option with a `yes`/`always` value, or `no`/`never`, to force colour on or off.

 #### Box-drawing